khoigiapham/BSc-International-Business-Administration/README.md

 ## 🌟 Welcome to my Repository! 🌟

 👋 Hi there!
-This repository is a cosmic library of data analytics projects that I've embarked on during my bachelor degree in International Business Administration 🔭 at Rotterdam School of Management, Erasmus University Rotterdam from 2019 to 2022 👨‍🚀.
+This repository is a cosmic library of data analytics projects that I've embarked on during my International Business Administration bachelor's journey 🔭 at Rotterdam School of Management, Erasmus University Rotterdam from 2019 to 2022 👨‍🚀.

 ---